Jesus relays a parable in the book of Matthew explaining what happens when we are ‘sleeping’ rather than watching in prayer.

 What about the biker or gang member who gets saved and has tattoos all over them?
 Should we condemn that guy for having tattoos before he was saved?
 Impose our law or grace on him?

 What about the new believer addict in recovery?
-Should we impose a strict law-based schedule on that guy who doesn’t even know how to live straight, let alone adhere to a bunch of scriptural requirements?
+Should we impose a strict law-based schedule on that guy who doesn’t even know how to live straight, let alone adhere to a bunch of religious requirements?

 Do you see the point?
 Spiritual adherence without love is the law.
 It is a form of Darnell.